-1 The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations by identifying matters of concern with the proposal and determining the application within a timely manner, clearly setting out the reason(s) for refusal, allowing the Applicant the opportunity to consider the harm caused and whether or not it can be remedied by a revision to the proposal.
-The Local Planning Authority is willing to provide pre-application advice in respect of any future application for a revised development.
+1 The Local Planning Authority has acted positively and proactively in determining this application by assessing the proposal against planning policy and any other material considerations by identifying matters of concern with the proposal and determining the application, clearly setting out the reason(s) for refusal, allowing the Applicant the opportunity to consider the harm caused and whether or not it can be remedied by a revision to the proposal.
+The Local Planning Authority is willing to provide pre-application advice in respect of any future application for a revised development, although this would be in the context of seeking to address technical issues given that the principle has been found unacceptable.

-Planning Services PO Box 230, Hereford, HR1 2ZB
+Planning Services PO Box 4, Hereford, HR4 0XH